GALLERY + SHOP HOURS Monday - Friday 9am-5pm Weekends & Public Holidays 10am-2pm

 Port Pirie Regional Art Gallery acknowledges the Nukunu people as the custodians of the lands and waters of the Port Pirie region, on which the gallery stands.
 We pay respect to elders both past and present.
 We acknowledge and respect the Nukunu people’s cultural, spiritual, physical and emotional connection with their land, waters and community.
 We extend that respect to other Aboriginal and Torres Strait Islander people living in our community.

-Port Pirie Regional Art Gallery is located in the Port Pirie Cultural Precinct, in the Port Pirie Regional Tourism & Arts Centre, adjacent to the silos and wharf area in the city of Port Pirie.
+Port Pirie Regional Art Gallery is located in the Port Pirie Cultural Precinct, within the Port Pirie Regional Tourism & Arts Centre, adjacent to the silos and wharf area in the city of Port Pirie.

 Port Pirie Regional Art Gallery was first established in 1992, exhibiting in the old baggage room of the closed passenger railway station in Port Pirie.
-The redevelopment of the railway station into the Regional Tourism and Arts Centre in 1994 included a dedicated A class art gallery.
+The redevelopment of the railway station into the Regional Tourism and Arts Centre in 1994 included a dedicated A Class Art Gallery.